-We help you (and insist that you) set specific objectives for your NPD project so that your new products or services are actually launched in the market (and on-time).
-But even before this stage, and within the first 6 weeks of us working together, you will begin seeing results, including these three deliverables:
+We help you (and insist that you) set specific objectives for your New Product Development (NPD) project so that your new products or services are actually launched in the market (and on-time).
+But even before this stage, and within the first 6 weeks of us working together, you will begin seeing results, including these four deliverables:

-A list (of several dozen) of those truly innovative ideas – not simply cheaper/smaller/faster ideas – that have passed preliminary market and feasibility filtering
+A list (of several dozen) truly innovative ideas – not simply cheaper/smaller/faster ideas – that have passed preliminary market and feasibility filtering

-4-8 prioritized concepts, that have been fully elaborated by the multifunctional team during the core workshop sessions, and which have been turned into proposals for development projects
+4-8 prioritized concepts that have been fully elaborated on by the multi-functional team during the core workshop sessions, and which have been turned into proposals for new product development projects

 An action plan for implementing your new products or services, organized as a pipeline